-Shopping & Dining
+Shopping and Dining

 The 76 "Strip" and historic downtown offer hundreds of tasty restaurants and appealing shops waiting to be explored.
 Dozens of antique shops and flea markets offer collectibles.
 Custom made and other specialty items from home furnishings to jewelry are readily available at craft villages and arts and craft malls throughout the area.

 Stroll down the Branson Landing's boardwalk while being entertained by dozens of street entertainers and two high-tech water fountains.
-The main water fountain features six canons shooting water 120 feet in the air along with 13 fire canons shooting balls of flame dissipating at 40 feet, with the water and flames synchronized to music.
+The main water fountain features six cannons shooting water 120 feet in the air along with 13 fire cannons shooting balls of flame dissipating at 40 feet, with the water and flames synchronized to music.
 This $8 million fountain was manufactured by Wet Design, the company responsible for several well-known fountains, including the one at the Bellagio Hotel in Las Vegas.

-More live entertainment theaters are located in Branson, Missouri than anywhere else in the United States.
+More live entertainment theaters are located in Branson, Missouri, than anywhere else in the United States.
 The area offers a vast amount of entertainment with more than 45 theaters and 100 shows filled with music, magic, comedy, special effects, animals, trick-riders, water displays and pyrotechnics.

 Branson is world-famous for its assortment of music entertainment, including country, pop, rock n' roll, swing, classical, gospel, and Broadway.
 Throughout the day, visitors can watch breakfast shows, matinees and evening performances.
 Branson boasts two major amusement parks: Silver Dollar City and White Water.

-Silver Dollar City, built in 1960 atop MarvelCave, is a turn-of-the-century Ozarks village featuring the handcrafts and artwork created by resident crafters, mountain music at locations throughout the park, street shows, restaurants and snack stands and themed rides such as an 1880’s steam train, log flume and others.
+Silver Dollar City, built in 1960 atop MarvelCave, is a turn-of-the-century Ozarks village featuring the handcrafts and artwork created by resident crafters, mountain music at locations throughout the park, street shows, restaurants and snack stands and themed rides such as an 1880s steam train, log flume and others.
 It has been Branson's largest single attraction throughout its history and is one of the Midwest 's leading attractions.

 Branson takes its education seriously, offering well-funded, modern facilities to the Tri-Lakes area.
-Currently, there are five public schools and three private schools in the Branson R-IV district.
+Currently, there are five public schools and several private schools in the Branson R-IV district.
 To serve its more than 2,500 students, Branson Public Schools employs over 150 teachers, holding a low teacher-to-student ratio of 1 to 16.
 Private schools, such as New Life Academy, not only focus on high academic standards, but Christian ethics as well.